Numerai Review: Hedge Fund Data Science Network

 Our Opinion on Numerai

 Numerai is a truly unique project in the world of cryptocurrency.
-In fact, there is probably only one other which is similar and that is HedgeTrade.
+In fact, there is probably only one other that is similar, and that is HedgeTrade.
 On the HedgeTrade platform, users also make predictions about assets.

 However, in contrast to Numerai, these predictions are purchased by other traders.
 In short, instead of pooling together your predictions into a meta-model for a hedge fund, you are submitting individual predictions to a marketplace where predictions are bought and sold using the HedgeTrade token.